Bacolod City, the Philippines

 Early 1980s / January 16, 2011 / December 29 – 30, 2015 / November 1, 2016 / December 1 – 2, 2017

 Never mind the world’s great ancient civilizations.
 The downtown of my home city had also risen and fallen.
 Downtown Bacolod of my childhood in the 70s was the place to be.
 Save for neighborhood markets that sold produce, the downtown was the center of capitalism and the Church.
-People worked and played, shopped and worshiped downtown.
+People worked and played, shopped and prayed downtown.
 Such was the time when mall culture had not taken over the Philippines yet.

 By the time the 80s rolled in, downtown expansion was underway.
 It involved a 250-hectare reclamation project that thrust the original downtown farther inland.
 My brother and I, at times accompanied by Aunt Zenaida, spent many Saturday mornings jogging and skateboarding on its newly-paved roads.
 The entire place was empty but full of promise.